The 2019 Harvard-Yale Game Protest

 This is what I keep coming back to in my “God and Man at Yale Divinity” series: the tension between the extraordinary gifts these institutions offer and the staggering ingratitude with which so many students receive them.
 I came to Yale with aspirations to do Ph.D. work and a deep appreciation for the opportunity I’d been given.
 Many of my fellow students seemed to arrive with a chip on their shoulder and a list of demands.
 The irony is that the very freedom to protest without consequence—to bite the hand that feeds you and expect to keep being fed—is itself the greatest privilege of all.

 It’s a shame the protesters at the Harvard-Yale game didn’t realize just how lucky they are.
 Yale is a great place.
-I was thankful every time I got to step on that beautiful campus.
+I am thankful every time I get to step on that beautiful campus.
 I hope that, in time, some of those students who rushed the field will look back and feel the same way—not about the protest, but about the place itself, and the extraordinary opportunity they were given to be there.

 The weekly update that originally accompanied this post—covering final papers, exams, and campus resources—has been moved to Week 12 at Yale: Finishing the Semester.